Sete Salões

 About Sete Salões

-Parque Estadual Sete Salões is a protected area in the Rio Doce Valley region of Minas Gerais, notable for its spectacular quartzite rock formations that give the park its name — 'Seven Rooms' or 'Seven Halls,' referring to the cavern-like chambers formed by the distinctive geological structures.
-Located in a region of the Atlantic Forest affected by centuries of deforestation, the park conserves both the remarkable geological landscape and the recovering forest cover that cloaks the quartzite massif.
+Parque Estadual Sete Salões is a protected area in the Rio Doce Valley region of Minas Gerais, notable for its spectacular quartzite rock formations that give the park its name — "Seven Rooms" or "Seven Halls," referring to the large cavern-like chambers formed by the distinctive geological structures.
+The park spans four municipalities: Conselheiro Pena, Itueta, Resplendor, and Santa Rita do Itueto.
+[1] Located in a region of the Atlantic Forest affected by centuries of deforestation, the park conserves both the remarkable geological landscape and the recovering forest cover that cloaks the quartzite massif.
 The Rio Doce watershed context gives Sete Salões additional environmental significance as part of a basin that suffered severe ecological disruption from the 2015 Samarco tailings dam disaster.

 Wildlife Ecosystems

 Sete Salões supports Atlantic Forest wildlife communities in various stages of recovery, with species diversity reflecting both the park's forest quality and its connectivity to other habitat patches in the Rio Doce Valley region.
-Peccaries, capybaras near water sources, and a range of rodents and marsupials represent the mammal fauna.
-Ocelots and pumas occur as top predators.
-The birdlife benefits from the forest cover on the quartzite massif, with raptors including black-and-chestnut eagles soaring over the rocky formations and forest-interior species occupying the sheltered ravines.
+The park provides habitat for primates, peccaries, and capybaras near water sources, and is a refuge for endangered species including the king vulture (Sarcoramphus papa) and jaguars.
+[1] Ocelots and pumas occur as top predators.
+The birdlife benefits from the forest cover on the quartzite massif, with raptors including the black-and-chestnut eagle soaring over the rocky formations and forest-interior species occupying the sheltered ravines.
 The rocky substrate of the quartzite formations provides nesting habitat for swifts and specific raptor species that favour rocky cliff faces.
 Amphibian communities in streams within the park include species sensitive to water quality.

 Flora Ecosystems

 The vegetation of Sete Salões is characterised by Atlantic Forest on the lower and mid-slopes of the quartzite massif, with rupestrian (rocky outcrop) vegetation on the exposed quartzite surfaces.
-The rupestrian flora is specialised and includes endemic bromeliads, cacti, orchids, and vascular plants adapted to the thin soils, high insolation, and periodic drought of exposed rock faces.
-Where soils accumulate in rock crevices and sheltered positions, denser shrub and tree vegetation develops, creating complex habitat mosaics across the rock surface.
-The forest in ravines and on moister slopes is multi-layered and rich in epiphytes.
-The combination of forest and rupestrian vegetation creates unusually high plant diversity for the size of the reserve.
+[1] The park supports 180 springs and 26 streams that feed local communities.
+The rupestrian flora is specialised and includes endemic bromeliads, cacti, orchids, and vascular plants adapted to thin soils, high insolation, and periodic drought of exposed rock faces.
+Forest vegetation in ravines features native trees including peroba, braúna, and jacarandá with abundant lianas, bromeliads, and orchids.
+The combination of forest and rupestrian vegetation creates unusually high plant diversity for the size of the reserve, including numerous endemic orchid species adapted to the water-stressed environments of quartzite surfaces.

 Geology

 The geological foundation of Sete Salões is formed by Proterozoic quartzite belonging to the Espinhaço Supergroup — the same geological system that forms the dramatic rocky landscapes of the Chapada Diamantina in Bahia and the Serra do Espinhaço in Minas Gerais.
-The quartzite is highly resistant to chemical weathering and forms the distinctive chamber-like formations that give the park its name, created by differential erosion along joint and fracture planes in the rock.
+[1] The Sete Salões cave system features a horizontal projection of 450 metres and a vertical drop of 15 metres, with chambers formed by differential erosion along joint and fracture planes in the quartzite rock.
+[2] The highest point of the park is Pico de Sete Salões, which reaches 1,135 metres altitude.
 Iron-rich layers within the quartzite create ferruginous soil patches supporting campo ferruginoso vegetation.
 The quartzite outcrops sit within a broader landscape of Precambrian metamorphic and crystalline basement rocks of the São Francisco Craton.

 Climate And Weather